Ease of Use

 Reformatted Drive Recovery

-The second most common data loss scenario occurs when you've attached an external hard drive to your Mac or transferred your hard drive to another Mac machine, but the format doesn't match the operating system.
-Your Mac asks you to format the drive, which you do.
-The problem, however, is that when you access that drive, all of the data is gone.
+The second most common data loss scenario occurs when you attach an external hard drive to your Mac and you format the drive.
 Similar to deleted or lost file recovery, the files are still on the drive – only the paths have been removed and the format changed to the operating system's new architecture.

 Some software has a specific "reformatted drive" scanning option.
 However, with some programs, this scanning option failed to recover much data at all.
 When this occurred, we scanned the drive using the deepest scanning option available with the software.
 In every case, this produced better results.
 As with our lost file tests, some of the programs returned media that didn't open or work, either partially or fully.
 We only counted a file as successfully restored when it was the complete file – not a fragment – and it was analogous to the original file.

 Ease of Use: Easy & Effective Software Is Best

 The best Mac data recovery software should be intuitive.
 You should never have to guess what the next step is in the recovery process.
 We looked closely at the interface of each data recovery application and gauged how easy it was to scan, preview, sort and recover lost data.
 The best Mac recovery software has no learning curve.